jasukej/calhacks/README.md

 ## 🧐 Features

-Here are some of the project's best features:
+Here's an enhanced version of the features section, emphasizing the functionality and value of each feature:

+---

+## 🧐 Features

+skog provides both **immediate support** for users experiencing panic attacks and a **comprehensive tool** to help mental health professionals diagnose and track anxiety triggers over time.
+Key features include:

-- **Voice-assisted grounding exercises**: Automates psychologically proven de-escalation techniques such as breathing exercises and the 3-3-3 method.
+- **Voice-Assisted Grounding Exercises**: Skog automates scientifically-backed de-escalation techniques such as breathing exercises and the 3-3-3 method, guiding users step-by-step through calming practices designed to alleviate panic attack symptoms quickly.

-- **Panic attack trigger detection**: Processes speech to determine anxiety triggers and suggests relevant coping mechanisms.
+- **Panic Attack Trigger Detection**: Using advanced speech processing, Skog analyzes a user's verbal cues to identify potential anxiety triggers.
+Based on this real-time analysis, it offers personalized coping mechanisms tailored to the user’s specific situation, helping to reduce the frequency and intensity of future episodes.

-- **Emergency contact alert**: Alerts emergency contact via SMS when a user experiences a panic attack.
+- **Emergency Contact Alerts**: In critical moments, Skog automatically alerts a designated emergency contact via SMS when it detects signs of a severe panic attack, ensuring that users are not alone during high-stress situations.

-- **Community forum**: Provides a platform for users to share and validate their experiences with anxiety.
+- **Community Forum**: Skog provides a supportive online space where users can share their experiences, connect with others who face similar challenges, and validate their feelings.
+This sense of community helps users feel heard, reducing isolation and stigma associated with anxiety.

+---

+This version highlights how Skog's features are practical, impactful, and directly beneficial to both users and healthcare providers.
+It also adds more detail on how each feature operates and the value it delivers.

 ## 🛠️ Installation Steps